Security

 Claims() method

-With this method you are specifying that if a user principal has ANY of the specified claims, access should be allowed. if the requirement is to allow access only if ALL specified claims are present, you can use the ClaimsAll() method.
+With this method you are specifying that if a user principal has ANY of the specified claims, access should be granted.
+If the requirement is to allow access only if ALL specified claims are present, you can use the ClaimsAll() method.

 Permissions() method